mjacoboniz/mjacoboniz/README.md

 - 👋 Hi, I’m @mjacoboniz
-- 👀 I’m interested in Machine learning, Big Data and Backend development
+- I'm DevSecOps Engineer
+- I have experience with the following tools:
+- Docker/Kubernetes
+- Azure/GCP
+- I'm certified as PSE GitLab
 - 🌱 I’m currently learning Java and Python!!
 <!-- - 💞️ I’m looking to collaborate on ... -->
-- 📫 You find me on Twitter @JacoboNiz
+- 📫 You find me on X @JacoboNiz

 <!---
 mjacoboniz/mjacoboniz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.